 The importance of nature in our personal lives is pretty obvious to most of us.
 And there is a reason why it is obvious – it has been our home, it has shaped our genes, it has shaped our biology, it has shaped social interactions.
 It’s not surprising that most of us feel a sense of inexplicable oneness when we immerse ourselves in a waterfall or trail through a forest.
 This somewhat spiritual connection is almost universal.
 Biophilia is probably embedded in us through evolutionary circumstances and today, we experience it because we are partially disconnected from nature.Sensory contact with nature can improve your overall well-being & mental health, according to many research studies.
 Click To Tweet

-While biophilia means ‘the love of nature and life forms,’ the hypothesis doesn’t necessarily look at the positive side of this love.
-When we say nature, it simply means nature.
-Not everything natural is good.
+While biophilia implies love for nature and life forms, not everything about nature can improve wellbeing.
 Some of it can be threatening.
 Lying flat on your back in a dessert with open wounds and vultures circling above can be stressful.
 I mean, I’d be stressed out if I were that person.

 For the sake of understanding the research, we’ll look at biophilia in a neutral non-threatening context.

 Researchers have studied this hypothesis in various context and raised a number of questions:

 - Does disconnecting from nature affect mental health?

 - Does nature promote an improved quality of life?